-If you have already completed a Nomination form for your lump-sum death benefit from your Section of the Railways Pension Scheme, the same form will cover any lump sum payable from AVC Extra.
+If you have already completed a Nomination form for your lump-sum death benefit from the Fund, the same form will cover any lump sum payable from AVC Extra.

 You should ensure that your Nomination form is kept up to date if your personal circumstances change.
-Your most recent Nomination Form will cover all your benefits in the Railways Pension Scheme, including any benefits in other Sections.
+Your most recent Nomination Form will cover all your benefits in the Fund.